-An accident and first aid risk assessment is at Section D1.
+An accident and first aid risk assessment can be found at Section D1.

 A first aid box and accident book with basic RIDDOR Rules is in the Vestry.

 In the unlikely event of an accident occurring which is more serious than a minor cut or bruise, 999 should be called and an ambulance asked for.